meco-group/fatrop/README.md

 - interfaced to [rockit](https://gitlab.kuleuven.be/meco-software/rockit), which is a high-level optimal control problem specification framework, built on top of [CasADi](https://web.casadi.org/)

 # Installation instructions
-## build and install fatrop
-At this moment fatrop is only tested on (Ubuntu) Linux machines. clone the fatrop repository
+## clone this repository
     git clone https://gitlab.kuleuven.be/robotgenskill/fatrop/fatrop.git --recursive
     cd fatrop

+## build and install fatrop + fatropy
+At this moment fatrop is only tested on (Ubuntu) Linux machines.
+    cd fatropy
+    pip install .

+## build and install fatrop
-build and install the fatrop project
+Make sure pybind11 is installed on your system. build and install the fatrop project

     mkdir build